 Seneca and Whiteside to Host K-State Dairy Days

-MANHATTAN, Kan. – Hosted annually to update and inform dairy producers and allied industry on hot topics and findings from research projects relevant to the Kansas dairy industry, this year's Kansas Dairy Days will be hosted in Seneca on Thursday, Feb.
-1 and Whiteside on Friday, Feb.
-2.
+MANHATTAN, Kan. – Hosted annually to update and inform dairy producers and allied industry on hot topics and findings from research projects relevant to the Kansas dairy industry, this year's Kansas Dairy Days will be hosted in Whiteside on Tuesday, Feb.
+5, and Seneca Thursday, Feb.
+7.

 Other key topics that will be discussed are:

 • Dr. Gene Boomer, DVM - "Managing 'Gut Health' for Healthier Cows and Higher Production"

 • Dr. Scott Dennis - "Should You Consider Fiber and Starch Digestibility When Selecting a Silage Hybrid?"

 • Dr. Mike Brouk - "Using Robots to Milk Cows"